 Online dating is a common experience, but one that isn’t often explored in very complex ways in media or art.
 Many rom-coms still follow the typical formula of a character who is tested by obstacles before eventually ending up with a happily ever after ending.
 Writer, director, and filmmaker Allison Geller believes there are more provocative and ambiguous stories to tell about romance—and she recently set out to do just that with her first short film, “Home at Night.”

 We sat down with Allison to find out more about the film, her thoughts on modern dating, and the lessons she’s learned as a first-time filmmaker.
-For more updates on the film, and to find out when it will be streamed online, follow @homeatnight.
+You can watch Home at Night here.

 “Home at Night” feels very much like a New York story, yet it’s also a broader story about dating in the modern world.
 Tell us a bit about how you came up with the concept and what inspired you to write it.